itas-bill-dou/docker-php-apache-composer-ssl-xdebug/readme.md

 ## Prerequisite Configuration
 To prepare the environment, follow these steps:
 1. Generate SSL files using the recommended tool: **mkcert**.
 Place the generated files into the `docker/ssl` directory.
 The certificate file must be named `cert.pem`, and the key file should be named `cert-key.pem`.
 2. Configure the local domain name.
-In the `000-default.conf` file, the domain is set to `demo.test`.
+The `000-default.conf` file, the domain is set to `demo.test`.
 Add the following entry to your host machine's hosts file:
   ```
   127.0.0.1 demo.test
   ```
+3. Optional: You may want to change the PHP version in the Dockerfile.

 ## Build Docker Image
 Execute the following command to build the Docker image: